jersoncarin/css-portrait-image-generator/README.md

 ## 🐛 Issues

-If you're facing a problem in using CSS Text Portrait Builder please let me know by [creating an issue here](https://github.com/jersoncarin-dev/CSS-Portrait-Image-Generator/issues/new).
+If you're facing a problem in using CSS Portrait Image Generator please let me know by [creating an issue here](https://github.com/jersoncarin-dev/CSS-Portrait-Image-Generator/issues/new).
 I'm here to help you!

 ## 📃 License